colinhacks/zod/blog/clerk-fellowship.md

 This model represents an interesting middle ground between the traditional sponsorship model and the "maintainer-in-residence" approach that companies like Vercel have taken with Rich Harris/Svelte.
 Zod doesn't need a full-time maintainer in perpetuity (actually, I wouldn't mind that... 🙄) but it does need full-time attention to get this major version out the door.

 This fellowship is a way to bridge that gap.
 All-in-all, I'm beyond excited to have found a partner in Clerk that is interested in trying something like this.

-I encourage other companies to try similar things!
-There is no shortage of massively valuable and influential libraries with full-time maintainers who are forgoing a regular income to build free tools (ArkType, Valibot, and tRPC come to mind).
+> I encourage other companies to try similar things!
+There is no shortage of invaluable libraries with full-time (or nearly full-time) maintainers who are forgoing a regular income to build free tools.
+ArkType, Valibot, and tRPC come to mind.

 So if you're building an app sometime soon, be smart—validate your `Request` bodies (or, uh, Server Action arguments?) and don't roll your own auth.